hackapire/hackapire.github.io/README.md

-# intro alle API disponibile per hackapire
+# intro alle API disponibili per hackapire
 <!--
 - Read the documentation
 - Play with the sandbox